bedag/helm-charts/charts/manifests/templates/manifests/README.md

 # Bundles

 We recommend using Bundles.
-A Bundle describes a list of resources you want to render together your chart.
+A Bundle describes a list of resources you want to render together to your chart.
 This allows you to implement resource Grouping within your Helm Chart.
 A bundle returns a kubernetes list with all the given resources rendered, which then can be applied to the kubernetes API.
 Each chart can have n amount of bundles.
 This construct was designed to improve code visibility.

 ## Arguments